espressif/esp-workbench/README.md

 # ESP Helm

-Get all important information for Embedded Development with ESP32 and mainitain the development environment.
+Get all important information for Embedded Development with ESP32 and maintain the development environment.

 Check out releases for binary version.